b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 package.

 Oh yeah, one more thing.
-In order to know what are the functions in a library and how to use them you should check the library documentation.
+In order to know what are the functions in a library and how to use them you should check the library's documentation.

 OK, end of theory, time for some practice.